ikiapps/detectSilence/README.md

         🚩 start 2081.81, end 2088.02, duration 6.20592
         total duration: 3005.23
     Silence found in file:///Audio-Files/2017-Mar-17/02.flac
-        🚩 start 724.103, end [none], duration [none], total duration: 729.11
+        🚩 start 301.103, end ⬜, duration ⬜
+        total duration: 729.11
+        ▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉

 The red flags indicate silences that have exceeded a given duration.
 The `silencedetect` filter can detect silences with no end or no duration.
 These usually correspond to silences at the end of a file.
+This type of silence is also graphically represented to show its relative length with respect to the total duration.
 The level at which audio is considered silence is set by a noise floor variable in units of dB in the script.

 ## Installation